dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-As an Intune administrator, you can create and manage enrollment restrictions which define the number and types of devices that can enroll into management with Intune.
+As an Intune administrator, you can create and manage enrollment restrictions.
+These restrictions define the number and types of devices that can enroll into management with Intune.
 You can create multiple restrictions and apply them to different user groups.
 You can set the [priority order](#change-enrollment-restriction-priority) for your different restrictions.

 >[!NOTE]
 >Enrollment restrictions are not security features.
 Compromised devices can misrepresent their character.
 These restrictions are a best-effort barrier for non-malicious users.